-On Aug.
-21, viewers stationed along a narrow path from Salem, Oregon, to Charleston, South Carolina, will be treated to a spectacular total eclipse of the sun (provided the weather is clear).
-The rest of North America, Central America and northern South America will witness a partial eclipse of varying magnitude, depending on the observers' locations.
+On July 2, viewers stationed along a narrow path through Chile and Argentina, will be treated to a spectacular total eclipse of the sun (opens in new tab) (provided the weather is clear).
+Most of the rest of South America will witness a partial eclipse (opens in new tab) of varying magnitude, depending on the observers' locations.

 Here are some pointers to help you increase your chances of success in capturing souvenir images of the greatest celestial show of the decade.
 You can also check out our photo guide to photographing the solar eclipse.

 WARNING: Never look directly at the sun without eye protection, such as solar-viewing glasses or a solar filter for your camera, binoculars or telescope.
 Failure to do so can result in serious eye injury or permanent blindness.
 A No. 14 arc-welder's glass filter is also acceptable, but ordinary sunglasses and polarizing or neutral-density filters used in regular photography are not safe and should not be used.

 If you are planning to use a digital single-lens reflex (DSLR) camera to capture detailed, close-up shots of the eclipse's partial phases, Baily's beads, diamond rings, prominences and the inner corona and outer corona, you'll need to shoot through a telephoto lens or telescope of sufficient focal length, say, 500 millimeters or more.
 This will give you a reasonably large image of the sun's disk in the camera frame.
 (See the diagram in the accompanying photo gallery.)